Jeff Hedglen: A Heart for Youth Ministry

 His aim in the beginning is to “let the kids know why they need a savior,” he said.

 Mr. Hedglen’s greatest joy comes from conversion.
 “There is no greater experience

 than seeing young people meet the living Jesus in a powerful, life changing way,”

 As a result of his studies, he has seen expansion in his personal ministry and professional

 life.
-He is currently an adjunct instructor in the School of Ministry and has had
+He is currently an adjunct instructor in the Neuhoff Institute and has had the

-the opportunity to teach Year One of the Catholic Biblical School, as well as the
+opportunity to teach Year One of the Catholic Biblical School, as well as the deacon

-deacon formation program at the Diocese of Tyler.
-Mr. Hedglen also writes for the
+formation program at the Diocese of Tyler.
+Mr. Hedglen also writes for the North Texas

-North Texas Catholic.
-None of which, he said, would have happened without his time
+Catholic.
+None of which, he said, would have happened without his time at UD.

 Mr. Hedglen concluded, “I am most passionate about assisting people in coming in contact